isomerpages/moe-temasekjc/_admissions/JC1 Orientation 2024.md

 </li>
 <li>
 <p>Bring a phone camera or DSLR, and (if you have) a digital tablet with
-stylus pen using any pre-installed app like photoshop, procreate, krita etc.&nbsp;</p>
+stylus pen using any pre-installed app like Photoshop, Procreate, Krita, etc.&nbsp;</p>
 </li>
 <li>